ProtonVPN/win-app/README.md

 #### TAP adapter

 TAP adapter "TAP-ProtonVPN Windows Adapter V9" is used by the OpenVPN.

-The TAP adapter is installed into "C:\Program Files (x86)\Proton Technologies\ProtonVPNTap" directory by default.

 The TAP adapter is built from official source by applying a patch to have Proton VPN specific name and identification.
 See [win-tap-adapter](https://github.com/ProtonVPN/win-tap-adapter) repository.